epics-base/pvaPy/documentation/dataDistributorPlugin.md

 ### Example 3

 This example illustrates what happens if multiple distributors are used for the same channel.
-Distributor D1 has 2 consumers belonging to the same default group, and receiving one update per consumer, while distributor D2 has 2 consumers in the default group receiving three sequential updates per consumer.
+Distributor D1 has two consumers belonging to the same default group, and receiving one update per consumer, while distributor D2 has two consumers in the default group receiving three sequential updates per consumer.

 In this case the first consumer using distributor D1 receives updates